V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 #### YZ Plates

 The YZ Plates can be nearly any thickness.
 Again here, rigidity is key.
-1/2" (12mm) MDF is a great choice, plywood is even stiffer [CNC Kitchen](https://www.youtube.com/watch?v=chCmwSdQzcE&t=590).
+1/2" (12mm) MDF is a great choice, plywood is even stiffer (see [CNC Kitchen](https://www.youtube.com/watch?v=chCmwSdQzcE&t=590) ).
 Much thicker than that and you will need to clearance some for the coupler.
 At 16.5mm and thicker you will need to counter bore for the M5 nuts or get longer screws.